LorenJP/LorenJP/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Personal Blog
+Web Market
 - 🌱 I’m currently learning ...
 Frontend/HTML & CSS
 - 👯 I’m looking to collaborate on ...
 Reddit & Youtube
 - 🤔 I’m looking for help with ...
 CSS Basics
 - 💬 Ask me about ...
 Vms and Malware analysis
-- 📫 How to reach me /error
+- 📫 How to reach me Instagram @loren.irq
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...